 Are Chargers Allowed in Check In Baggage?
 A Simple USA Travel Guide

-Yes, regular wall chargers and charging cables are usually allowed in checked baggage.
-But power banks, portable chargers with lithium batteries, and spare lithium batteries are not allowed in checked baggage in the USA.
-They must go in your carry-on bag.
+Yes, non-battery wall chargers and charging cables are generally allowed in checked baggage.
+Power banks, portable chargers with lithium batteries, spare lithium batteries, and battery charging cases must go in carry-on baggage.

 Quick Answer